ADPortfolioNode/dvoid-WhiteLabelRag/whitelabel-rag/PROJECT_SUMMARY.md

 - [ ] Ask questions about the uploaded document
 - [ ] Test system commands ("What can you do?", "List files")
 - [ ] Test function execution ("What time is it?", "Calculate 5+3")
+- [ ] Test internet search fallback for queries not in documents
 - [ ] Verify real-time status updates
 - [ ] Check WebSocket connectivity
 - [ ] Test file management operations
+- [ ] Verify Google Custom Search integration (if configured)

 ## 🔧 Configuration Options